guilhermesimoes/guilhermesimoes.github.io/_posts/2026-04-09-making-dark-mode-work-with-bfcache.md

 In addition to the dark mode, I added a toggle button to allow the reader to choose between dark, light and [system] themes.
 The button also [persists the user preference] so the reading experience is consistent between pages.

-I thought everything was working great, until I noticed what happened when I navigated to a page, changed the theme and then pressed the browser's back button.
+I thought everything was working great, until I noticed what happened when I navigated to a page, changed the theme and then pressed the browser's back button:

+<video class="ratio-16-9 mb-1" src="/assets/videos/dark-mode-bf-cache.mp4" loading="lazy" controls></video>

 The previous page appeared with the old theme!
 The browser was retrieving the page from its [back-forward cache (bfcache)][bfcache], an optimization that enables instant navigation to previously visited pages but that can cause issues like this.
 Fixing this required three separate changes.

 ### 1. Switching the stale theme on bfcache restore